-The ongoing COVID-19 pandemic has brought the world to a standstill.
-The loss to human lives, along with the drastic impact it is leaving on the world economies, is humongous.
-Countries have united to find a vaccine to the pandemic, and tackle the damage to their economy.
-With the projections for growth that the International Monetary Fund (IMF) and various other international financial institutions have given, the slowdown in economic growth is inevitable.
+The COVID-19 pandemic has brought the world to a standstill.
+Along with the loss of human lives, the pandemic has brought drastic impacts on economies worldwide.
+Countries have united to find vaccines for the virus and tackle the damage to their economy.
+With the projections for growth that the International Monetary Fund (IMF) and various other international financial institutions have given, the slowdown in Indian economic growth is inevitable.

-The word stimulus is frequently heard these days concerning the world’s response to handling the economic crisis caused by the COVID-19 pandemic.
-But, what is a stimulus, and why is it essential in the current situation?
+The word stimulus is frequently heard these days concerning the world’s response to handling the financial crisis caused by the COVID-19 pandemic.
+But what is a stimulus, and why is it essential in the current situation?

-To define economic stimulus for a layman, an economic stimulus is an action taken by a government or a bank to encourage activity and growth in the economy, for example, to avoid a recession.
-In the current situation, when almost all economies in the world are in a state of a shutdown and unemployment is rising, governments look at the stimulus package as a tool that reduces the effects of an overall economic slowdown.
+To define economic stimulus for a layperson, an economic stimulus is an action taken by a government or a bank to encourage activity and growth in the economy, for example, to avoid a recession.
+In the current situation, when almost all economies in the world are in a state of a shutdown and unemployment is rising, governments look at stimulus packages, moratoriums, and COVID-19 relief funds as tools to reduce the effects of an overall economic slowdown.
 The stimulus is designed to boost spending, which creates demand.
 An increase in demand leads to job creation and reduces the rate of unemployment, which becomes one of the most significant issues during the recession.

-The Indian government, along with the RBI, has announced various measures as part of its two-part stimulus package.
+The Indian government, along with the RBI, has announced various measures as part of its two-part RBI stimulus package.
 The stimulus packages are designed to provide maximum benefits to those impacted and minimize the damage to the economy due to the pandemic.
-The following initiatives aimed at reducing the financial distress that the economy is undergoing have been taken:
+Under the RBI’s stimulus package, the following initiatives aimed at reducing the financial distress that the economy is undergoing have been taken:

-- Relaxation on payment of EMIs’ by providing moratorium
+- Relaxation on payment of EMIs’ by providing an RBI moratorium

-The RBI has instructed all the banks and other financial lenders to offer a three-month moratorium to all borrowers on their outstanding loans.
-The moratorium is also known as the EMI holiday; this is the period where borrowers need not pay any EMI for the loan that they have taken.
-As per RBI’s directions, customers who opt for the moratorium would defer their EMI payments and increase the total duration of loan repayment by three months.
+The RBI moratorium is also known as the EMI holiday.
+It is the period where borrowers need not pay any EMI for the loan that they have taken.
+As per RBI’s directions, customers who opt for the RBI moratorium would defer their EMI payments and increase the total duration of loan repayment by three months.

-However, this would also increase the total interest amount.
-Nonetheless, this would provide huge relief, especially to self-employed professionals or small businesses whose income has been affected by the lockdown.
+However, availing an RBI moratorium would also increase the total interest amount.
+Nonetheless, it would provide huge relief, especially to self-employed professionals or small businesses whose income has been affected by the lockdown.
 You can read more about the moratorium here.

 - Reduction in the repo and reverse repo rates

-The RBI has reduced the repo and reverse repo rates to 4.4% and 3.75%, respectively.
+The RBI has reduced the repo and reverse repo rates to 4.4% and 3.75%, respectively, as a part of the RBI stimulus package.
 The repo rate is the interest rate at which the RBI lends the money to banks.
-The reduction in the repo rate would encourage banks to borrow from RBI, in turn, enhancing their lending capability to the business.
+The reduction in the repo rate would encourage banks to borrow from RBI, enhancing their lending capability to the business.

-A reduction in reverse repo rate would also help banks to utilize their funds for lending increasing their lending capacity by nearly Rs.
+A reduction in the reverse repo rate would also help banks to utilize their funds for increasing their lending capacity by nearly Rs.
 3 lakh crore.
-This move would benefit the economy and ensure growth and financial stability as it would supply money at a lower rate of interest.
+This move would benefit the economy and ensure growth and financial stability as it would supply money at a lower interest rate.

 - Measures to increase liquidity

 RBI has adopted a planned approach to make sure that the economy does not face a liquidity crunch.
-It announced liquidity measures amounting to Rs.
+Under the stimulus package, RBI announced liquidity measures amounting to Rs.
 3.7 trillion, which accounts for almost 1.8% of the country’s GDP.

 - Increase in advances for states

-Through its ways and means advances mechanism, RBI has tried to provide immediate cash to the government.
+Through its ways and means to advance mechanism, RBI has tried to provide immediate cash to the government under the stimulus package.
 This helps in maintaining the balance between payments and receipts.
 In the wake of COVID-19 pandemic, the RBI has decided to increase the WMA limit by over 60%, which would stay in effect till 30th September.
 The state governments have appreciated this step as it would provide them a large number of funds if needed, but have also demanded more access to funds.

 - Restrictions on dividend distribution